signalfx/splunk-otel-android/README.md

 ## Customizing screen names

-By default, instrumentation will use the simple class name of each `Fragment` and `Activity` type in the `screen.name` attribute.
-If you wish to customize this behavior, you may use the `@RumScreenName` annotation.
+By default, the instrumentation uses the simple class name of each `Fragment` and `Activity` type as the value of the `screen.name` attribute.
+To customize the screen name, use the `@RumScreenName` annotation.

 For example, the following Activity will show up with the `screen.name` set to the value "Buttercup".